-- All residence hall rooms will be single occupancy only.
-Residents will have the option
+- For 2020/2021, all residence hall rooms will be single occupancy only.
+Residents will

-to request a specific suitemate, if mutually agreeable (suites are two rooms joined
+have the option to request a specific suitemate, if mutually agreeable (suites are

-by a common bathroom).
-Although each room will be single occupancy, residents will
+two rooms joined by a common bathroom).
+Although each room will be single occupancy,

 How is the University enforcing physical distancing, especially in the residence halls/rooms?